Latest Update for JEE Advanced

-IIT Madras is yet to announce the JEE Advanced application form 2024 date.
+IIT Madras will release the JEE Advanced application form 2024 on April 21.

 Questions related to JEE Advanced

-The eligibility criteria for jee mains are as follows -
+The eligibility criteria of jee mains are as follows -

 - Candidates should pass from any recognised board or University.

-- Candidates should secure a minimum 75 percentage in their class 12th boards.
+- Candidates should secure a minimum of 75 percentage in their class 12th.